-Jafar Azizi,^{a} Axel Groß,^{a} and Holger Euchner^{b}
+Jafar Azizi,^[a] Axel Groß,^[a, b] and Holger Euchner^{[c]}

 Due to its negligible capacity with respect to sodium intercalation, graphite is not suited as anode material for sodium ion batteries.
 Hard carbon materials, on the other hand, provide reasonably high capacities at low insertion potential, making them a promising anode materials for sodium (and potassium) ion batteries.
 The particular nanostructure of these functionalized carbon-based materials has been found to be crucially linked to the material performance.
 However, there is still a lack of understanding with respect to the functional role of structural units, such as defects, for intercalation and storage.
-To overcome these problems, the intercalation of Li, Na, and K in graphitic model structures with distinct defect configurations has been investigated by density functional theory.
-The calculations confirm that defects are able to stabilize intercalation of larger alkali metal contents.
-At the same time, it is shown that a combination of phonon and band structure calculations are able to explain characteristic Raman features typically observed for alkali metal intercalation in hard carbon, furthermore allowing for the quantification of the alkali metal intercalation inbetween the layers of hard carbon anodes.

-1 Introduction
+Introduction

-Lithium-ion batteries (LIBs) are essential for storing electrical energy, extending from portable electronic devices to e-mobility1-4.
-Due to the foreseeable scarcity of lithium, however, alternative solutions based on more abundant materials have become the subject of contemporary research and investigation.
-Here, sodium5 and potassium ion batteries6 (SIBs and KIBs), frequently categorized as post-Li ion batteries, are the most appealing candidates at the moment.
+Lithium-ion batteries (LIBs) are essential for storing electrical energy, extending from portable electronic devices to e-mobility.^[1-4] Due to the foreseeable scarcity of lithium, however, alternative solutions based on more abundant materials have become the subject of contemporary research and investigation.
+Here, sodium-^[5] and potassium-ion batteries^[6] (SIBs and KIBs), frequently categorized as post-Li-ion batteries, are the most appealing candidates at the moment.
 Generally, it has to be pointed out that, with respect to their potential as drop-in replacements for LIBs, there are significant differences in the physicochemical properties of sodium and potassium as compared to lithium.
-These range from different coordination preferences in compounds to largely varying desolvation energies^{7,8}.
-Hence, finding suitable electrode materials for post-Li ion batteries and understanding their physical and chemical properties is of utmost importance to advance these technologies.
+These range from different coordination preferences in compounds to largely varying desolvation energies.^[7,8] Hence, finding suitable electrode materials for post-Li-ion batteries and understanding their physical and chemical properties is of utmost importance to advance these technologies.